Ziping-Ye/Ziping-Ye.github.io/_pages/about.md

 <br />

 # News
-- **April'21:** I was awarded the Outstanding Undergraduate Research Achievement!
+- **April'21:** I was awarded the [Outstanding Undergraduate Research Achievement][Outstanding Undergraduate Research Achievement]!
-- **April'21:** I was selected as the College of Engineering Student Marshal for the Computer Science program for Spring 2023!
+- **April'21:** I was selected as the [College of Engineering Student Marshal][CoE Student Marshal News] for the Computer Science program for Spring 2023!
 - **January'21:** The [International and Multicultural Association of Schreyer Scholars (IMASS)][IMASS] I found officially launch!
 Check [Penn State News][IMASS News]!